 The primary mission of The Learning Center (TLC) program is to enable students to manage their learning disabilities at the college level by assisting them through academic and life coaching.
-The TLC Program is designed for student retention through a holistic approach geared at improving learning, building confidence, and empowering students with the necessary tools to succeed in college and in life.
-An individual approach facilitates learning through self-help strategies, self-advocacy, and spiritual growth within the context of the Mercy Core Values.
-The Learning Center provides opportunities for students to create bonds with an Academic Support Specialist, who supports the student through his or her college career, encouraging independence and global awareness.
+The TLC program is designed for student retention through a holistic approach geared at improving learning, building confidence, and empowering students with the necessary tools to succeed in college and in life.
+An individual approach facilitates learning through self-help strategies, self-advocacy, and spiritual growth within the context of the Mercy core values.
+The Learning Center provides opportunities for students to create bonds with an academic support specialist, who supports the student through his or her college career, encouraging independence and global awareness.

 It is a highly specialized, fee-based program for students with documented mild to moderate learning disabilities.
 We also work with students who have psychological or emotional needs, as well as with students within the autism spectrum.
 Highlights of the program include:

-- Development of socialization and life skills in a warm, friendly, and safe environment.
+- development of socialization and life skills in a warm, friendly, and safe environment;

-- Bonding relationships with our students, which continue long after graduation.
+- bonding relationships with our students, which continue long after graduation.

-1. Apply to Georgian Court University (there is a place on the application asking if a student is interestested in theTLC program.
-The student must indicate 'yes.')
+- Apply to Georgian Court University.
+(There is a place on the application asking if a student is interested in the TLC program.
+The student must indicate "yes.")

-4. The student is required to come to TLC for an interview with the staff and may enroll in the program at that time.
+- The student is required to come to TLC for an interview with the staff and may enroll in the program at that time.

-5. The student will be notified by mail about the date of the TLC orientation.
+- The student will be notified by mail about the date of the TLC orientation.

 **Please note: Although admission decisions are not based on enrollment in The Learning Center, if students are not otherwise qualified for admission, they may be considered for admission contingent on their enrollment in the intensive TLC program.